 An owner of an OBD-equipped vehicle or a person under the direction of the vehicle owner shall ensure the vehicle is tested using one of the vehicle compliance test methods specified as follows:

-A certified CC-ROBD device that meets the requirements of Appendix B.
+A certified CC-ROBD device that meets the requirements of California Standards for Heavy-Duty Remote On-board Diagnostic Devices.

-A certified NCC-ROBD device that meets the requirements of Appendix B that is registered and operated by a HD I/M tester.
+A certified NCC-ROBD device that meets the requirements of California Standards for Heavy-Duty Remote On-board Diagnostic Devices that is registered and operated by a HD I/M tester.

-Prior to the effective date of the Periodic Vehicle Emission Testing Requirements (section 2196.2) as specified in section 2195(d), submission of vehicle compliance tests shall meet the requirements of section 2193(f) of the Periodic Smoke Inspection Program and be performed and submitted by a HD I/M tester.
+Prior to the effective date of the Periodic Vehicle Emission Testing Requirements (section 2196.2) as specified in section 2195(d), submission of vehicle compliance tests shall meet the requirements of title 13, section 2193(f) of the Periodic Smoke Inspection Program and be performed and submitted by a HD I/M tester.

 An OBD vehicle compliance test submitted to the electronic reporting system shall meet the requirements of section 2197.2(c).

-Criteria for failing a compliance test.
-The Executive Officer shall determine that an OBD-equipped vehicle has failed a compliance test if one or more of the following conditions occur:
+Criteria for passing a compliance test.
+The Executive Officer shall determine that an OBD-equipped vehicle has passed a compliance test if none of the following conditions occur:

 The vehicle’s OBD system reports the MIL as commanded on;